Scroll Top

 AS SOON AS YOU MOVE IN

 • Take meter readings and let the electricity or gas suppliers know that you have moved in and what the reading was.
-Citrus Energy can help with this;
+Our free Fuel Poverty Advisory Service, Lemon Aid, can assist you with this.

-• Find out what day the bins are emptied and where you have to leave them; and
+• Find out what day the bins are emptied and where you have to leave them, these will differ per Local Authority: Dumfries and Galloway, North Ayrshire, East Ayrshire

 • Take time to work out how you would get out of the house in a fire or other emergency